osixia/container-baseimage/README.md

 In the Dockerfile we are going to:
   - Add the multiple process stack
-  - Download nginx and php5-fpm from apt-get.
+  - Download nginx and php5-fpm from apk.
   - Add the service directory to the image.
   - Install service and clean up.
   - Add the environment directory to the image.